 How to Care for Papyrus in Winter Indoors

 Indoor papyrus care during winter is ideal for those living in cooler climates.
-Be sure to bring your papyrus plant indoors where it will be warm and snug before temperatures in your area fall below 40 F. (4 C.).
-Overwintering papyrus plants is easy if you can provide sufficient warm, light and moisture.
+Be sure to bring your papyrus plant indoors where it will be warm and snug before temperatures in your area fall below 40 degrees F. (4 C.).
+Overwintering papyrus plants is easy if you can provide sufficient warmth, light, and moisture.
 Here’s how: